npmcomponent/shannonmoeller-func.js/Readme.md

 ### `Func(...)`

-  Returns an instance of Func.
+  Returns an instance of `Func`.
 Calls `Func.prototype.init` with provided arguments.

 ### `new Func(...)`

-  Also, returns an instance of Func.
+  Also, returns an instance of `Func`.
 Also calls `this.init` with provided arguments.

 ### `Func.call(...)`